-Folk music gives us the language to define our inner and outer dilemmas.
-Rock gives us the grit we need to transform them.
-Diaries reveal the intimate details of our attempts.
-These music and literary traditions have been blood transfusions in my life—rescuing me in the worst circumstances, reveling in the best—giving voice to what I did not know I was allowed to feel.
+My songs are rooted in folk music then layered with the sounds of classic rock.
+Folk music gives us a beautiful language to honestly examine our inner and outer dilemmas.
+It keeps us company.
+Rock gives us the grit we need to transform our lives.
+It gives us courage.
+My prose, written the style of a diary, lays bare the heart-wrenching rise and falls of our attempts to navigate the unknown.
+It bears witness.
+These music and literary traditions have been blood transfusions in my life—giving voice to what I did not know I was allowed to feel.

-LICITY OFFERS THE OPEN DIARY as an intimate companion to her music.
-Grief Out Loud celebrated the writing as "totally moving, extremely powerful."
-Transcending the artificiality of social media, the subscription-based project lays bare the intimate and sometimes excruciating details of Licity’s life to its readers, creating a genuine connection.
+Licity's prose, written and performed, is "another form of singing," creating an added layer of intimacy with her audience.
+Grief Out Loud celebrated the writing as "Totally moving.
+Extremely powerful."
+Licity lays bare the intimate and sometimes excruciating details of life to her audience, creating a genuine connection.